 Please refer to our frequently asked questions below!

-The HOP is for everyone who will start their bachelors or masters at Leiden University in The Hague in September 2022.
+The HOP is for everyone who will start their bachelors or masters at Leiden University in The Hague in September 2023.
 The week is for both Dutch and international students.
-Participation includes all activities organised by the HOP board, as well as all lunches on the physical programme days.
+Participation includes all activities organised by the HOP board, as well as all lunches.

 Of course!
 Under 18s still get access to all the events during the HOPweek, but will will have restricted access to certain things like alcohol in accordance with local laws.

 We recommend that you participate in The HOP because this week is organized for you to get to know The Hague , your study and its student life.
 Orientation Week Leiden is for all international students (bachelor’s and master’s), but is based in Leiden.
 Of course you are more than welcome to participate in both introduction weeks!

 The HOP is for all students starting at Leiden University in The Hague.
 Both Dutch and international students are welcome.
 EL CID caters more to Dutch students of Leiden University in Leiden.
 OWL is for all international students (bachelor and master), but is based in Leiden.

 No, not at all!
 We will make sure that you are in a group with other international students and that your guides have a sufficient level of English.
 All the events and activities organized will be in English.

 Please note that the HOPweek is the only introduction week officially affiliated with Leiden University in The Hague.
 As such, our programme takes into account factors that other introduction weeks might not.
 The HOPweek is specifically catered to allow the best start to your student life at Leiden University and The Hague.
 It will give you the best opportunity to meet people from your study programme, new student organisations, etc. While you are free to join other introduction weeks as well, please note that each introduction week has its own costs and intensive programme.